Small Arts Initiative

 The Small Arts Initiative recognizes the significant and ongoing contributions that small arts organizations make to the Pittsburgh region.
 They add depth and texture to the cultural landscape, often serve as laboratories to test new ideas, and offer important presentation and employment opportunities to local artists.

 Applications for Small Arts Initiative grants must be completed online.
-Two different applications are available for the program, so it is important to select the correct one after you click on the application link, depending on whether the applicant is applying as an organization or as a fiscally sponsored collective of artists.
+Two different applications are available for the program, so it is important to select the correct one after you click on the application link, depending on whether the applicant is applying as an organization or is applying with a fiscal sponsor.

 Both applications are available on our Apply Online page.
 The listed deadlines must be met, as the online forms will be closed once the deadline is passed.

 For the purposes of this initiative, small arts organizations are considered to have annual operating budgets of $300,000 or less.

 Please click HERE for an overview and submission guidelines for the Small Arts Initiative.

 The Cultural Data Profile